About the service¶

 Mass storage consists in storing large amounts of data while ensuring:

-high availability: data are accessible 24/7 from any computer connected to the local network.
+high availability: data are normally accessible at all time from any computer connected to the local network.

 high transfer rates: data are accessed through high-bandwith networks and stored on high-throuput disk arrays.

 security: data are protected from unwanted access with software and hardware means.

 safety: data are protected against hardware failure with enterprise-level disks (designed to spin 24/7) and redundancy.